Kodular/Documentation/docs/components/user-interface/text-box.md

 |:----:|:-------:|
 |boolean|False|

-If true, then this text box accepts only numbers as keyboard input.
+_If true, then this text box accepts only numbers as keyboard input.
 Numbers can include a decimal point and an optional leading minus sign.
 This applies to keyboard input only.
-Even if NumbersOnly is true, you can use [set Text to] to enter any text at all.
+Even if NumbersOnly is true, you can use [set Text to] to enter any text at all._

 ### Read Only

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Text Box', 'Read Only')]]